E-Trade Core Portfolios review 2023

 In contrast, some of the top cash management accounts give you checking-like features, including bill pay, a debit card and check writing, as well as early direct deposit, no monthly minimums or fees, no-fee ATMs and a competitive interest rate on your money.
 Two of the most popular are from the top robo-advisors Wealthfront and Betterment.

 E-Trade requires a $500 minimum to get started with Core Portfolios, and sure, that’s not a lot in the big scheme of things.
 But it’s still higher than most rivals, who let you get started with no minimum at all.
-Still, it does beat a few rivals, such as Schwab Intelligent Portfolios, with its $5,000 account minimum, and Personal Capital, with a hefty $100,000 minimum.
+Still, it does beat a few rivals, such as Schwab Intelligent Portfolios, with its $5,000 account minimum, and Empower (formerly Personal Capital), with a hefty $100,000 minimum.

 Reduced feature set